wortelus/xplane-streamdeck/README_linux.md

 sudo apt-get install libhidapi-libusb0
 ```

 and you are ready to go!
 If you are using a different distribution,
 with a different package manager, the package name might be different.

 ### Usage

-After you have installed the dependencies, you can run the script by:

 Don't forget to activate the virtual environment first:
 ```bash